brettz9/jsoe/README.md

 - Currently doesn't support using `isNullable`; instead just use `null` with a `union`.
 - Lacks support for certain Structured Cloning types.
 See to-dos below.
+- Excessive use of `reportValidity` (e.g., in BufferSource, as seen by index-instrumented demo) causing focus of element; should only be triggered by event (and only if not auto-triggered event)

 ## To-dos